 Some homeowners choose shingles for their appearance and durability.
 This type of roofing is also renowned to enhance the appearance of your home with its unique style.
 Unfortunately, shingles start to lose a lot of their natural protection after about five years of exposure to rain and ultraviolet radiation.
 If you notice some shingles are not flat or missing, you will need to invest in a roof restoration.

 In Costa Rica, once the rainy season begins, many folks realize that leaky roofs and flashing installations need repairs or replacement.
-From my thirty-five years of construction experience, I have found that it is not prudent to participate in roof projects unless quality roofing materials and proven installation methods can be utilized to completely solve all the problems.
+From my thirty-eight years of construction experience, I have found that it is not prudent to participate in roof projects unless quality roofing materials and proven installation methods can be utilized to completely solve all the problems.
 This way, the clients are not inconvenienced by the contractor needing to return several times to complete the work to the client’s satisfaction.